anikaarevalo/healthcare_AI_agent/README.md

 ## Future Plans

-To make my app production-grade, testing is required across multiple dimensions: validating user interactions, performing unit tests and qualitative evaluations, and ensuring guardrails and observability.
+To make the app production-grade, testing is required across multiple dimensions: validating user interactions, performing unit tests and qualitative evaluations, and ensuring guardrails and observability.

-1. Upgrading the main functionality of fetching and generating a response from the web with the following features:
+1. Upgrading the agent's main functionality of fetching data (source to date is web based) and generating a response with the following features:
     * Persistent chat history across sessions
     * Conversation export
-    * Real OpenAI token with streaming callbacks
+    * Real streaming callbacks
 2. Building more reusable **Haystack pipelines** by implementing a second, complementary core functionality: querying structured personal (patient) data from a private database.
-3. Enabling access to project functionality via MCP tooling (i.e., serving as MCP tool to MCP servers).
+3. Enabling access to project functionality via MCP tooling (i.e., serving as MCP tool to MCP clients).
+4. Developing own machine learning model (instead of relying on commercially-available gen AI models) for the AI healthcare agent to interface with.